yongler/Peggle-clone/README.md

 - When researching on SwiftUI, I came across the MV pattern, much supported by bindings in SwiftUI.
 - Summary is to embrace SwiftUI using the MV pattern, instead of creating more (or wrong) code to do MVVM pattern, which is also unecessary.
 - Many developers also mentioned the same support for MV pattern such as https://developer.apple.com/forums/thread/699003, https://medium.com/@karamage/stop-using-mvvm-with-swiftui-2c46eb2cc8dc and more.
-- MV pattern was chosen.
+- MV pattern was chosen instead of fighting SwiftUI to reduce uncessary obstacles.